cartesi/docs/cartesi-rollups/tutorials/calculator.md

 py_expression_eval == 0.3.14
 ```

-Import the Parser from `py_expression_eval`, which is the main class of the library that contains the methods to parse, evaluate and simplify mathematical expressions.
+Import the Parser from `py_expression_eval,` the main class of the library, which contains the methods to parse, evaluate, and simplify mathematical expressions.

 ```python
 from py_expression_eval import Parser